 The motive of a sweating at a gym can be different for all of us.
-For some it means shedding belly fat, for some building muscle mass and for some it would mean getting back in shape.
-During workouts we pay proper attention to almost all of our body parts.
+For some, it means shedding belly fat, for some building muscle mass and for some it would mean getting back in shape.
+During work outs we pay proper attention to almost all of our body parts.
 But, one body part which skips out attention is our feet.

-The creator of Men’s Health StreaFIT, BJ Gaddour, C.S.C.S., said "When you perform a standing exercise and your feet are your base of support, what they do affects the rest of your lift.
+The creator of Men’s Health StreaFIT, BJ Gaddour, C.S.C.S., said "When you perform a standing exercise and your feet are your base of support, what they do affects the rest of your life.
 If they're not stable, you're going to have a harder time performing the exercise".

 When your non-working muscles actually provide support to your working muscles during a lift by holding tension, this effect is known as muscle irradiation, says Gaddour.